seL4/microkit/docs/manual.md

 Additionally, it supports the following child elements:

 * `vcpu`: (one or more) Describes the virtual CPU that will be tied to the virtual machine.
+    * On x86-64, there is a limit of one VCPU per PD.
 * `map`: (zero or more) Describes mapping of memory regions into the virtual machine.

 The `vcpu` element has the following attributes: